-Not only is reported dispersion mostly driven by between-dealer variation, but within a dealer, variation cannot be explained by MMF or MMF-dealer pair characteristics.
-In Table 1, I test the following characteristics: the amount of Treasury-backed overnight reported lending between a MMF-dealer pair (Pair Treasury reporvolume), the share or importance - of this pair's lending volume to the MMF's overall Treasury-backed overnight reported lending (Pair vol as percent of MMF), the share of this pair's lending volume to the dealer's overall Treasury-backed overnight reported borrowing (Pair vol as percent of borrower), the MMF's total Treasury-backed overnight reported lending (MMF total Treasury repo vol), and the number of dealers to whom the MMF lends (MMF number of counterparty).
-None of these characteristics statistically significantly explains the rate dispersion, judging by either the individual coefficients' statistical significance or the improvement in $R^2$ from including these regressors (difference between $R^2$ (proj model) and $R^2$ (full model)).
-Together, the results from Figure 2 and Table 1 indicate that while different dealers systematically pay different rates for repo funding, different MMFs lending to the same dealer do not receive statistically different rates.
+Not only is repo rate dispersion mostly driven by between-dealer variation, but within a dealer, variation cannot be explained by MMF or MMF-dealer pair characteristics.
+In Table 1, I test the following characteristics: the amount of Treasury-backed overnight repo lending between a MMF-dealer pair (Pair Treasury repo volume), the share - or importance - of this pair's lending volume to the MMF's overall Treasury-backed overnight repo lending (Pair vol as percent of MMF), the share of this pair's lending volume to the dealer's overall Treasury-backed overnight repo borrowing (Pair vol as percent of borrower), the MMF's total Treasury-backed overnight repo lending (MMF total Treasury repo vol), and the number of dealers to whom the MMF lends (MMF number of counterparty).
+None of these characteristics statistically significantly explains the rate dispersion, judging by either the individual coefficients' statistical significance or the improvement in R^2 from including these regressors (difference between R^2 (proj model) and R^2 (full model)).
+Together, the results from Fig. 2 and Table 1 indicate that while different dealers systematically pay different rates for repo funding, different MMFs lending to the same dealer do not receive statistically different rates.